 Yeah.
 So I anywhere you go on social, it's just Jenny Midgley.
 That's how you find me.
-On You know, I'm on Instagram, Facebook, LinkedIn, feel free to connect with me.
-And, you know, you can go to Jenny Midgley Comm.
+On You know, I'm on Instagram, Facebook, LinkedIn.
+Feel free to connect with me.
+And, you know, you can go to Jenny Midgley calm.
 And, you know, send me an email.
-I'm very accessible, I will respond, you can fly to my dams, I'll respond to you.
+I'm very accessible.
+I will respond, you can slide in my DMS, I'll respond to you.
 And you can also find me at I have a podcast, it's called girls who do stuff.
-And also, that is how you find the girls who do stuff.
-It's girls who do stuff, calm.
+And also, that is how you find the girls to do stuff with girls to do stuff, calm.
 Girls who do stuff on Facebook and Instagram.
 So yeah, so we are, I'm accessible.
 And you can absolutely find me and ask me questions.
 And I have a Facebook group.
 Everything is is.

 Everything's linked off your business page.

 Yeah, yeah.
 And yeah, so we'll go ahead and put links to that in the show notes at System to thrive.com.
-But if you want to go right to Jenny's website, right now, it's je and and why am I dgley.com?
-I stole her last name wrong all the time.
+But if you want to go right to Jenny's website, right now, it's je and N ymidgley.com.
+I spell her last name wrong all the time.
 And it's different spelling of the first name than our other Jenny.
 So je and ny mid je le y.com.
 We'll also put all of those links on our show notes page at System to thrive.com.

 Absolutely.
 And I will say that Jenny is incredibly accessible.
 And not only that, she is also incredibly supportive.
 So she is supported Alison and I when we've been promoting things, you know, she sees a post.
 She's always one of the first people to like it, share it, you know, comment on it.
 And, you know, that means a lot.
 So we appreciate that quite a bit.
 So